GridinSoft Threat Intelligence

 Why GridinSoft flags this file

-GridinSoft identifies the sample as PUP.WinOptimizer.
+GridinSoft identifies the sample as PUP.WinOptimizer, part of the PUP threat category.

-First seen 2025-12-06 23:02:09 (5 months ago); latest analysis 2026-04-06 23:01:21 (a month ago).
+First seen 2025-12-06 23:02:09 (5 months ago); latest analysis 2026-04-06 23:01:21 (2 months ago).

 Product metadata: WinOptimizerFW.